DinahK-2SO/ms_windows_storage_pickers_test_app/README.md

 1. 2 buttons in one same process (one same app) shares this memory

     This means: if one button picked a file from folder C:\Temp, then launch an open folder from another button, it opens the folder C:\Temp

+### UWP
+1. if set to PickerLocationId.Unspecified, the picker throw "invalid parameter error"

+### SDK
+1. if set to PickerLocationId.Unspecified, falls back to the DocumentLibrary.
+[TODO]

 ## SettingsIdentifier
 0. Implemented in FileOpenPicker, FileSavePicker, FolderPicker